Story

 Sam; first year Medical student

 Sam had just completed his first year reading Medicine at the University of Birmingham when he suffered an incredibly rare spinal stroke.
 Sam has wanted to be a doctor ever since he was a young boy.
-But for the last 12 months he has been the patient, surrounded by medical teams; when he was critically ill in the intensive care unit at Torbay Hospital, at the Royal National Orthopaedic Hospital in Stanmore in London, and now at the Plym Neuro Rehab Unit in Devon.
+But for the last 12 months he has been the patient, surrounded by medical teams; when Sam was critically ill in intensive care, through to his time in a specialist spinal injury unit.

 Sam is a wonderful brother, friend, son and grandson - and, with his bravery and his positivity, he's an inspiration to us all.
-He left Kingsbridge Community College with 9 GCSEs, all grade 9, and 3 A Levels, all A Star, with a clear path in Medicine ahead of him.
+He left school with 9 GCSEs, all grade 9, and 3 A Levels, all A Star, with a clear path in Medicine ahead of him.
 With your help, that path is still open.

 Sam's spinal cord injury